microprediction/cfmar/README.md

 ## Getting Started

 1. Make a PR replaceing the auto-gen bull.

-## Contributing
+2. Brag about your project

-This repository is primarily for educational and research purposes.
-If you have suggestions or would like to contribute, please feel free to open an issue or submit a pull request.
+3. Dump assets and pretty pictures.

 ## License